SherlockPsy/Life/TOTAL_PLAN.md

 - World facts are existence-only, grounded, non-directorial, and non-outcome-forcing

 1. Invocation posture
-- Invocation is permission
+- Invocation is permission.
-- Not obligation
+- Not obligation.

-2. Time/random opportunity law (alignment with Runtime v6)
+2. Background activity (correct v6 meaning)
+2.1 Forbidden background activity:
+- Anything that writes text without an invocation opportunity.
+- Anything that updates hidden state or variables.
+- Anything that advances reality via simulation.

+2.2 Allowed opportunity triggers (v6 Runtime alignment):
-- The system MAY support content-agnostic opportunity invocations initiated by time passing and/or irregular randomness.
+- The system MAY support content-agnostic opportunity invocations initiated by:
+  - time passing, and/or
+  - irregular, non-semantic randomness.
-- These triggers MUST be opaque, content-agnostic, non-semantic, and non-obligating.
+- These triggers MUST be:
+  - opaque,
+  - content-agnostic,
+  - non-semantic,
+  - non-predictable,
+  - non-obligating.
+- They MUST NOT:
+  - select outcomes,
-- They MUST NOT select outcomes or imply something should happen.
+  - imply something should happen,
-- They MUST NOT inspect world content to decide when to invoke.
+  - inspect world content to decide when to invoke.

 3. Output discipline
-- One invocation → at most one writing opportunity
+- One invocation → at most one writing opportunity.
-- Output length unrestricted
+- Output length unrestricted.

 4. Verification
 - curl only
 - no UI assumptions

 5. Forbidden forever
-- semantic schedulers / director schedulers / fixed-interval “something happens” engines
+- semantic schedulers / director schedulers / pacing engines
+- fixed-interval “something happens” engines
 - planners
 - simulation machinery
 - optimisation logic